-We want to hold others accountable and be judgmental of their weaknesses and shortcomings, but are not willing to do the same thing for ourselves.
+We want to hold others accountable and be judgmental of their weaknesses and shortcomings, but are not willing or able to do the same thing for ourselves.
 It is as if we have a need or want to hold others accountable and responsible for our own deficiencies.
 This does not make sense, is illogical, misguided and immoral, to name only a few things that it can be called.
-Many suffer from this.
+Many of us suffer from this.
 It is at the heart of prejudice, discrimination, hatred, ignorance and so many other undesirable traits.
 It is easy to criticize others for not taking care of their dirty laundry or their poor housekeeping while we ignore or sweep our own problems under the carpet.
-We ignore the obvious.
+We are ignoring the obvious.
 This is what gives self-righteousness such a rightly justified bad name and reputation.

 Those in power, throughout history have tended to dispense self-righteousness toward those who are weaker, poorer, less privileged, less educated or different in any way.
 One race can be self-righteous toward another, one gender toward another, one religion toward another and so forth.
-A classic example is Nazi Germany’s self-righteousness and arrogance especially toward the Jews.
+A classic example is Nazi Germany’s self righteousness and arrogance especially toward the Jews.
 Self-righteousness has existed since the beginning of recorded history and probably is just as prominent today as it ever has been.